 At BestReviews, our goal is to assist consumers in finding the best products.
 We test items in our labs, consult experts, gather feedback from existing customers, and do extensive product research.
 The result?
 Fair and thorough reviews that can help steer you through tough purchasing decisions.

 Read on for our full guide to aquarium heaters.
-When you’re ready to make a purchase, take a look at the matrix above to learn about our five favorite picks.
+When you’re ready to make a purchase, take a look at the product list above to learn about our five favorite picks.

 Not all fish require an aquarium heater, but many do.
 Coldwater fish, such as goldfish, thrive at lower water temperatures, so they don't need an aquarium heater unless you live in a very cold climate.